-Up to 2 bicycles may be carried on the Company’s trams on all off peak services.
-This excludes Monday to Friday 07:30 – 09:30 & 16:00-18:30 hours.
-In addition, bicycles are not permitted throughout the Edinburgh International Festival in August or any pre-publicised events.
+Up to two bicycles may be carried on the Company’s trams at the discretion of the Ticketing Services Assistant.
+Restrictions apply on all peak services (Monday to Friday, 07:30–09:30 & 16:00-18:30 hours), throughout the Edinburgh International Festival in August or any pre-publicised event.

 Once on board, bicycles users must follow instructions given to them by a Company official.
-For full terms and conditions please visit www.edinburghtrams.com/access or visit a Transport for Edinburgh Travelshop or call Customer Services on 0131 475 0177.
+For full terms and conditions please visit www.edinburghtrams.com/access or visit a Transport for Edinburgh Travelshop or contact Customer Relations.

 9. LOST PROPERTY